strawhat04/ADE-python/README.md

 # ADE-Python

 ## Introduction
 **ADE-Python** is the finite volume method based Advection-Diffusion Equation Solver.
-Which is very useful to simulate various transport phenomenon like flow of concentration, temperature, enerygy or momemtum in a media.
+Which can be very useful to simulate various transport phenomenon like flow of concentration, temperature, enerygy or momemtum in a media.

 <p align="center">